moqx-hub/SSA-eAIP/docs/Aerodromes/South Africa/Cape Town International (FACT)/tower.md

 * The Tower Controller is satisfied that the aircraft is turning and planning to vacate at a high speed exit provided.
 * The aircraft is expected to keep moving past the stopbar and not come to a full stop.

-!!! info "Landing /w Traffic Vacating"
+!!! info "Landing with Traffic Vacating"
     EDW85, traffic vacating ahead via C, Runway 19, cleared to land.

 ## Missed Approach